MetaFam/TheGame/docs/how-does-it-work/become-a-founder-of-metagame.md

 -   There were 7 figures identified as key for the founding of the USA.
 -   The _Declaration of Independence_ was signed by 56 delegates.

-## Questions
-**Q:** What are Seeds?
-Seeds are what fuels the MetaGame.
-They represent your _skin in the game._

-**Q:** Will they ever be valuable?
-Yes, they will be traded on a bonding curve, and we’ll probably make them more valuable by realizing The MetaGame ;)

 ## So…
 So yeah, if you ever felt like front-running a (r)evolution without leaving your bedroom, this might be the perfect opportunity.